Updated November 2022.

 Arrival In Cuba

-Before your arrival, you will need to fill out a personal health form that you will show before your passport control in Cuba.
+Remember to fill out your personal health form that you need to show along with the passport control in Cuba.
 From 2022, you can do that online on this page.

 When arriving at your Cuban airport, you will be asked to display your passport, your visa for Cuba, and possibly a filled-out custom disclosure form that you will be provided with during your flight.
 You might also be asked to show proof of travel insurance.